 From what I saw on the show floor at E3, DayZ already looks really impressive - even if it was just rough developer code.
 Despite the obvious bugs that need to be worked through, the experience was smooth, rich, and still true to the style of gameplay that early fans have fallen in love with.
 I'm amped for the finished product and can't wait for DayZ to be released through Steam's Early Access program.
 Dean didn't have a firm date yet but did say that gamers would get their hands on the alpha builds in the next few weeks, or at least "very, very soon".
 I can't wait.

-The Good: The experience was smooth, rich, and still true to the original
+Pros: The experience was smooth, rich, and still true to the original

-The Bad: There were some obvious early bugs
+Cons: There were some obvious early bugs